McPhail Family Website

 The work of building the future had begun, one tree at a time, one field at a time, one season at a time, and with every stroke of the axe the distance between Mull and Prince Edward Island grew a little greater.

 House building in Canada was completely foreign to Malcolm.
-He had never seen wood structures built from timber from the trees from the land they cleared.
+He had never seen wood structures built from timber from the trees from the land he cleared.
 Mull primarily had stone houses with lime mortar and thatched or slate roofs.
-The possibility of building a house larger than the modest stone dwellings familiar to most crofters of Mull would have seemed remarkable to Malcolm.
-Among the original settlers was a carpenter who had come from Scotland several years earlier.
-In exchange for labour, food, and future assistance, he helped Malcolm and Neil lay out and frame the new house while Collin and John endured the back-breaking task of clearing more land for farming.
+The possibility of building a house larger than the modest stone dwellings familiar to most crofters of Mull was remarkable to Malcolm.
+Among the original settlers was a carpenter who had come from Scotland ten years earlier.
+In exchange for labour, food, and future assistance, he helped Malcolm and Alexander lay out and frame the new house while Neil, Collin and John endured the back-breaking task of clearing more land for farming.
+Donald was in charge of the livestock.

-While Malcolm and his sons cleared trees, built the house, and planted a small farm, Flora built relationships with the community.
+While Malcolm and the men cleared trees, built the house, and planted a small farm, Flora built relationships with the community.
 By autumn she knew every family within several miles and could identify which household needed help and offered what she could before being asked.

 By the fall of 1811 the main house was underway, there was enough land cleared to plant a small farm, and the temporary house was watertight and warm.
 They still relied heavily on the generosity of their neighbours for food and clothing.
 Malcolm moved his family into the permanent house in mid-summer of 1812.
 It was a modest home, but it was sturdy, watertight, and sheltered them from the wind.
 The field that Collin and John tilled provided meagre but sustainable crops for the family.